faizilham/msc-thesis/main/ch6_collection_extension.typ

 #let yp = $gamma_p^circle.small$
 #let ypo = $gamma_p^circle.small.filled$

-We then redefine the constraint functions $evalbracket(p) : "Node" -> Sigma$.
-We first start with the constraint for `start` node, as shown in @eq:UtilAnnoConstrStart.
+We then redefine the transfer functions $evalbracket(p) : "Node" -> Sigma$.
+We first start with the `start` node, as shown in @eq:UtilAnnoTransferStart.
 The program state is initialized with each parameter $p_i$ mapped to its utilization annotation $utv_i$, and any utilization variable $omega_i$ that is used in the annotations is mapped to a bottom value.
 #[
 #show math.equation.where(block: true): set block(spacing: 1.1em)
 $